great-expectations/great_expectations/docs/source/distributional_expectations.rst

 --------------------------------------------------------------------------------
 Distributional expectations rely on three tests for their work.

 Kullback-Leibler (KL) divergence is available as an expectation for both categorical and continuous data (continuous data will be discretized according to the provided partition prior to computing divergence).
 Unlike KS and Chi-Squared tests which can use a pvalue, you must provide a threshold for the relative entropy to use KL divergence.
-Further, KL divergence is not symmetric, which can make it difficult to differentiate certain distributions.
+Further, KL divergence is not symmetric.

 * :func:`expect_column_kl_divergence_less_than <great_expectations.dataset.base.DataSet.expect_column_kl_divergence_less_than>`